-In October 2009 the Group signed a Letter Agreement with Barrick to sole fund \$20 million to earn up to 72% interest in Coppermoly Limited's tenements (Mt Nakru and Simuku) (WNB Projects) on the island of New Britain in Papua New Guinea.
+In October 2009 the Group signed a Letter Agreement with Barrick to sole fund \$20 million to earn up to 72% interest in Coppermoly Limited's tenements (Mt Nakru and Simuku) (WNB Projects) in Papua New Guinea.
 Barrick earned 72% equity in January 2012.
 In May 2012 Barrick advised Coppermoly of its intention to divest its interest in the WNB Projects.
 In July 2013 Coppermoly entered into an agreement with Barrick to re-acquire Barrick's interest in the WNB Projects on a staged basis to reacquire 100% ownership of these licences.
 Barrick still holds a nominal 28% interest in the WNB Projects.